-The Child and Family Therapy Service is funded by the Department of Communities, Child Safety and Disability to provide confidential counselling and therapy for children, young people, their parents and/or carers who are clients of the Department.
+The Child and Family Therapy Service is funded by the Department of Child Safety, Youth and Women to provide confidential counselling and therapy for children, young people, their parents and/or carers who are clients of the Department.
 We also provide counselling and therapy to members of the community for a small fee.

-Therapy is provided by a multi-disciplinary team that operates 9am-5pm Monday to Friday, although we are currently looking at extending our hours.
+Therapy is provided by a multi-disciplinary team that operates 9am-5pm Monday to Friday.

 What services do we provide?

 The program assists people to deal with issues including: